 The database management and optimization tools provided by the plugin are incredible, and you should definitely take advantage of them.
 Here are all the available optimization choices under the “Database Option”.

-- Clean all - You may use this icon to perform all the optimizations listed bellow.
+- Clean all - You may use this icon to perform all the optimizations listed below.
 According to the official documentation, the only thing that will not occur after clicking this icon is the “Optimize Tables” and “Clean CSS/JS Optimizer” options.

 - Post Reversion - Clicking on this icon will remove all old post reversion from your WordPress database.
 After doing so, you will no longer be able to restore old post versions.